 You can now purchase Inside Gamergate at Lulu.com

-Check the Lulu.com front page for discount codes, you can enter ONESHIP at the moment (August 2017) for free or reduced price shipping.
+Check the Lulu.com front page for discount codes, you can enter LULU20 at the moment (September 2017) for 20% off.

 The hardcopy book will also be available through Amazon – and potentially other sites – in the next 6-8 weeks.